 EXT.
-MURPHY VILLAGE - TRAILER PARK - NIGHT
+MURPHY VILLAGE - TRAILER PARK - DAY

 Two men stand between a mobile home and a large camper.
-The site of the O'Brien's previously parked camper.
+The site of Morrigan's previously parked camper.
 Tire imprints and discarded lawn furniture the only remnants.

-A moon lit night.
 Half of the site shows evidence of digging.
 They lean on shovels.
 Exhausted.

 Keith O'Shaughnessy, bandana tied around his neck, takes several deep breaths and expectorates.
+Disgruntled.